Walks & Outings

 An outing will be cancelled if there is a 70% or higher chance of thunderstorm or if other hazardous weather arises.
 See our full cancellation policy here.

-Tips for cold-weather walks:
+Tips for warm-weather walks: